 On Codename: Kids Next Door, Lizzie used a "Boyfriend Helmet" on Numbuh 1, and ordered him to destroy his teammates.
 In several future appearances, she was developed more, given her relationship more depth...but people's minds were already set.
 She became the single biggest target of Die for Our Ship in the fandom.
 Admittedly, she remained clingy, but nowhere close to that level.

 Total Drama Island: Ezekiel made one sexist comment during his short time on the island.
-Two seasons later, even though others have shown far more sexist tendencies, Zeke was pretty much labeled Straw Misogynist, and is still hounded for it.
+Two seasons later, even though others have shown far more sexist tendencies, Zeke was pretty much labelled a Straw Misogynist, and is still hounded for it.

 Professor Farnsworth from Futurama, having been declared dead as a tax dodge some years before, found himself irritated that his son Cubert used this fact to perform a hostile takeover of Galaxy Express.